 "Dynamite Kid" Tom Billington was ahead of his time.
 He was one of wrestling’s most influential in-ring performers, having innovated a level of athleticism unlike most before him.
 Many prestigious titles and awards were under his belt, including being a former WWF World Tag Team Champion with Davey Boy Smith in the British Bulldogs, and he won the Wrestling Observer 1982 Match of the Year with Tiger Mask on August 5, in Tokyo, Japan.
 He was also inducted into the Stampede Wrestling, the Wrestling Observer Newsletter, and the Canadian Wrestling Hall of Fames.

 The Dynamite Kid made his humble beginnings in professional wrestling in 1975 for Joint Promotions promoter Max Crabtree.
-He made his television debut on June 30, 1976, in which he lost via TKO against “Strongman” Alan Dennison.
-This led to the veteran heel turning face as he would go on to help The Dynamite Kid in the near future.
+He made his television debut on June 30, 1976, in which he lost via TKO against "Strongman" Alan Dennison.
+This led to the veteran heel turning face as he would soon help The Dynamite Kid.